Startup Founder Questions When Facing A Million Problems

 Rocket Ship or Pirate Ship

 Some of my days running Kanary feel like I’m on a rocket ship.
 We’re moving fast, we’re optimized for momentum, people are buckled in and doing their thing.
-When we raised our preseed round, hiring our founding engineer, and were featured in Forbes, we felt like we were going to the moon.
+When we raised our preseed round, hired our founding engineer, and were featured in Forbes, we felt like we were going to the moon.
 Some days though, it feels like a pirate ship.
 Why did we lose this key candidate?
 What is breaking - is it causing a life-threatening leak?
 Is that other ship in the distance threat?
 Do we join forces with another team?

 Follow Up Questions From Students